-- Choice of auspices should draw upon the relative strength or potential of the sector(s) selected for achievement of program goals. - The institutional base should be realistic in terms of availability and other factors. - Understanding of internal stakeholders and influence on the budget process should reflect a good grasp of the agency or organizational structure in which the program and or policy initiative will be located. - Major external stakeholders and sources of budget authority should be clearly delineated, with explanation as to whether these are sources of constraint or support - Main sources of revenue and estimated levels of support should be detailed to the extent possible ... and also be realistic and justified. - All 5 components (above) should be included in this draft (and in order, please).
+- Choice of auspices should draw upon the relative strength or potential of the sector(s) selected for achievement of program goals. - The institutional base should be realistic in terms of availability and other factors. - Understanding of internal stakeholders and influence on the budget process should reflect a good grasp of the agency or organizational structure in which the program and or policy initiative will be located. - Major external stakeholders and sources of budget authority should be clearly delineated, with explanation as to whether these are sources of constraint or support - Main sources of revenue and estimated levels of support should be detailed to the extent possible ... and also be realistic and justified. - All 5 components (above) should be included in this draft (and in order, with section headings, please). - This Part Two of the Assignment will be comprehensively reviewed by faculty ... with specific feedback on content.
+While informal feedback on the paper's quality will also be provided ... this part of the assignment will be graded Credit/No Credit.

 Important Reminder: Faculty review of Part Two of this assignment requires that you update (and include) Part One.
+[Note: Please highlight "major" edits to Part One of this assignment to assist faculty in reviewing the full document.]